A robust foundation solution with minimal disruption for a new BESS project

 RADIX Screw Piling was approached to provide the screw pile foundations for six strings, each consisting of a 3.63MVA PCS Power Electronics inverter unit, a Power Electronics single MV skid, and a 3,700KVA transformer.

 Each skid unit required foundations capable of supporting 280kN, and each PCS inverter required foundations to hold 90kN.

 With the site beside the operating business, a solution causing minimal disruption was preferred.

-Battery storage brought online on screw pile foundations
+Battery Energy Storage System brought online on screw pile foundations

 Given the combined weight of the skids and inverters, a point load test was conducted to fully understand the site’s ground conditions.
 As a result, 2m RADIX Extendable Screw Piles were selected, as sufficient depth was required below ground to ensure each string could be supported.

 As the existing base consisted of a concrete pad, the first task was to diamond drill 200mm holes into this concrete to ensure the accurate installation of the screw pile foundations.
 A total of 84 screw piles were installed, with eight supporting each skid and six screws allocated to hold the lighter inverter units.